andrey-sys/ToDoMVCTEST/README.md

 There is an exercise, for demonstrating of my skills in the Java OOP language, using the Selenium and TestNG frameworks to automate several UI tests and check the functionality of the website.
-In this exercise, I demonstrate basic skills for
+In this exercise, I use Top-Down design and demonstrate basic skills of testing web pages
-    testing web pages and their components, working with DOM and Xpath selector for finding right elements and their attributes.
+    and their components, working with DOM and Xpath selector for finding right elements and their attributes.
 In this exercise, I will add most popular test reporting framework which is developed by Yandex QA Team – Allure.
 I will add additional codes